lsrcz/grisette/README.md

 The Grisette library is distributed under the terms of the BSD3 license.
 The [LICENSE](LICENSE) file contains the full license text.

+## Note

+Grisette currently supports boolean, uninterpreted functions, bitvector, integer, and floating point theories.
+However, if you want to use the floating point theory, please make sure that you have the latest libBF (>=0.6.8) and sbv installed (>=10.10.6).
+We've detected and fixed several bugs that would prevent a sound reasoning for floating points.

 ## Citing Grisette

 If you use Grisette in your research, please use the following bibtex entry: